 You must carry photo identification at all times.
 If you prefer not to carry your passport, a notarised copy of the photo and visa pages is acceptable.
 Notarised copies can be issued by the Australian Embassy in Lima - see

 Activities that are illegal in Peru include:

-- photography of military establishments, equipment and personnel, public water and electricity plants, police stations, harbours, mines and bridges
+- photographing military establishments, equipment and personnel, public water and electricity plants, police stations, harbours, mines and bridges

-- 'indecent behaviour', which can include failing to show respect when visiting cultural, historical or sacred sites - Australians have been detained for indecent behaviour
+- 'indecent behaviour', which can include failing to show respect when visiting cultural, historical or sacred sites - Australians have been arrested for indecent behaviour

-- exporting handicrafts/goods of cultural or historical significance – if you want to buy and export copies, you'll first need authorisation from the National Institute for Culture (INC) of Peru (Telephone: +51-1-226 4162)
+- exporting handicrafts or goods of cultural or historical significance.
+If you want to buy and export copies, you'll first need authorisation from the National Institute for Culture (INC) of Peru (Telephone: +51-1-226 4162)

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to:

 Children under 18 who are dual nationals must travel with both passports.
 If they're travelling alone or with only one parent, they need certain documents - see

 Take out comprehensive travel insurance before you leave to cover overseas medical costs, including medical evacuation.
 Make sure your policy includes adequate coverage for any pre-existing conditions.

 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for your medical expenses overseas or medical evacuation costs.
 This can be very expensive and cost you thousands of dollars upfront.

 - what circumstances and activities are and aren't covered under your policy